males pluck webs like strings on a guitar

 Predators and Threats

 Writing spiders mostly reside in shrubbery and gardens, where they can catch plenty of prey.
-However, their choice of habitat can also put them into proximity with their predators.
+However, their choice of habitat can also put them in proximity to their predators.
 Juvenile writing spiders usually fall prey to jumping spiders and bigger garden spiders fall prey to spider wasps.

 Interestingly, jumping spiders can also fall prey to bigger writing spiders when trapped in their web.
 Birds are also a common threat to these spiders, as they can easily pick out the spiders from the shrubbery.